-One of the most prevalent mental illnesses affecting children is attention deficit/hyperactivity disorder (ADHD).
-2.5% of adults and 8.4% of children are believed to have ADHD.
+One of the most prevalent mental illnesses affecting children is attention-deficit/hyperactivity disorder (ADHD).
+2.5% of adults and 8.4% children are believed to have ADHD.
 Have you ever wondered how caffeine may affect ADHD?
 The impact of ADHD is known to affect a person in many areas of their life, including academic and professional success, interpersonal connections, and daily functioning.
-Hence, it is imperative for someone with the disorder to know the relation between caffeine and ADHD.
+Hence, it is imperative for someone with the disorder to know the relationship between caffeine and ADHD.

 Now, the question is; does consuming caffeine, whether it comes from coffee, tea, or any other source, make ADHD symptoms worse or help improve your condition?
 Furthermore, is it safe to use caffeine and ADHD medicine, or could it be harmful?

 Whether you have ADHD or not, the fact that caffeine has an impact on your brain and body cannot be ignored.
 Most individuals choose to have coffee to become energetic and not feel sleepy.
 If your caffeine consumption is relatively high, people who already have insomnia or trouble getting a good night’s sleep can face further disturbance in their sleeping patterns.
 Sleep deprivation can lead to increased forgetfulness, irritability, difficulty controlling your emotions, or even difficulty sitting still and focusing.

 When someone has ADHD, caffeine has a complex influence on their physiology.
 One must have a good grip over their coffee intake because not doing so can cause problems like anxiety, panic attacks, and even seizures.